gibranfsh/chatbot-study-case-telkom/README.md

 This project, **ChatEase**, is a web-based intelligent conversational assistant designed to provide seamless interaction with users.
 The assistant leverages the power of Ollama with the Meta Llama3 model to generate accurate and context-aware responses.
 This project was developed as part of the **Study Case MSIB Batch 7 - Telkom Indonesia**.

+## Features Implemented

+- Real-time chatbot interface using llama3 (8b) model.
+- Conversation and message history.
+- Message recommendations to start a conversation.
+- User-friendly interface with a clean and responsive design.

 ## Prerequisites

 - [Composer](https://getcomposer.org/) (>= v2)